 The HRC HCP Section 6.6, Snowy Plover Conservation Plan, requires reconnaissance-level surveys for the federally threatened western snowy plover (Charadrius nivosus nivosus) for implementation of gravel extraction permits on gravel bars upriver from the Rio Dell Bridge.
-In 2016 HRC conducted gravel extraction operations on the Truck Shop, Dinner Creek, and 3-Mile gravel bars along the Eel River near Scotia.
-Pre-extraction, reconnaissance-level surveys were conducted by Sean McAllister.
-No snowy plovers were detected.
+In 2017 HRC conducted gravel extraction operations on the Dinner Creek, and 3-Mile gravel bars along the Eel River near Scotia.
+Gravel extraction operations occurred from 18 September to 13 October, outside of the snowy plover breeding period, and thus no pre-extraction surveys were required in 2017.

 The HRC gravel bars upriver from the mouth of the Van Duzen River do not currently require western snowy plover surveys per the Army Corps of Engineers (ACOE) Letter of Permission (LOP 2015-1) for gravel mining in Humboldt County.
-However, the snowy plover is a covered species of the HRC HCP, and the U.S. Fish and Wildlife Service (USFWS) has recommended that surveys be completed prior to extraction, although at a less-intensive level than is required where plovers have previously been found nesting (e.g. near Fernbridge).
+However, the snowy plover is a covered species of the HRC HCP, and the U.S. Fish and Wildlife Service (USFWS) has recommended that surveys be completed prior to extraction, although at a less-intensive level than is required where plovers have previously been found nesting on river bars (e.g. near Fernbridge).
 The less-intensive level of survey effort is in recognition of the history of negative surveys for the area, in addition to the location of the HRC gravel bars several miles upriver from any known snowy plover nesting.
-Surveys have been conducted since 1996 for plovers and other avian species along the Eel River on gravel bars where extraction may take place, with no snowy plover detections recorded, including in 2016.
+Surveys have been conducted since 1996 for plovers and other avian species along the Eel River on gravel bars where extraction may take place, including in 2016, with no snowy plover detections recorded.